Contact: anna@annagower.com

 - Writing

 Anna is a qualified teacher and has worked in various schools as a Head of Music and Advanced Skills Teacher across the last 20 years.
-Highlights include developing a transition model and collaborative cross phase projects, establishing an orchestra of 60+ students of all abilities and implementing a new approach to music teaching which resulted in growth to over 25% take-up at GCSE.
+Highlights from her UK-based teaching career include developing a transition model and collaborative cross phase projects, establishing an orchestra of 60+ students of all abilities and implementing a new approach to music teaching which resulted in growth to over 25% take-up at GCSE.
+As an International School Teacher, Anna has supported the growth of the music programme, with a focus on student centred approaches, promoting excellence through the existing instrumental programe and supporting progression from Primary to High School through working collaboratively across campuses.

 Anna is an experienced presenter, speaker and practical workshop leader, leading presentations, panels, keynotes and workshops at international conferences for example OMEA, Niagara Falls, MF2 and The Big Gig, Melbourne Australia 2016, 2018, Music China, Shanghai 2017, 2018, 2019, Music Education Conference, Beijing 2018, 2019, ISME Glasgow 2016, Baku 2018.